saranya636701/VULNIQ/README.md

 ## CISA Known Exploited Vulnerability Analysis

-CISA KEV status provides an important external security indicator for interpreting the clusters.
+CISA KEV status is included as one of the clustering features and also helps characterize the resulting vulnerability profiles.

 The final K-Means model contains **1,653 CISA Known Exploited Vulnerabilities**.